libin85/libin85.github.io/_posts/2020-05-02-a -world-after-pandemic.markdown

 ##### **New norms for monetization**

 Work from home definitely brings a lot of benefits to everyone involved, but at the same time it also add new challenges.
-And one that I foresee is business owners would find it challenging to evaluate the performance of their employee and making people accountable for their work.
-We all need to accept that not everyone our self-motivated and this would lead smart entrepreneurs to look into newer ways to monetize their staff.
-That might be a combination of existing salary system with a combination of other incentives to motivate people to work genuinely and on time.
+And one that I foresee is, business owners would find it challenging to evaluate the performance of their employee and making people accountable for their work.
+We all need to accept that not everyone is self-motivated.
+This would lead smart entrepreneurs to look into newer ways to monetize their staff.
+It might be a combination of existing salary system or other incentives to motivate people to work genuinely and on time.

 ##### **Flat hierarchy**

 With the above changes in place, most organizations would see it beneficial to flatten the organization hierarchy.
-This means that our traditional means of management would go away and probably new ones would arise.
-[Spark New Zealand][spark] is a great [case study][casestudy] for this and they have been doing it pretty well for a while.
+This means that our traditional  management system would go away and probably new ones would arise.
+It is also likely that we would soon see some new startups that will help us better monitor and manage work from home.
+[Spark New Zealand][spark] is a great [case study][casestudy] for agile or flat organization, and they have been doing it pretty well.

 ##### **Health policies everywhere**